 - All installations/exhibits must be open the entire night of September 30 (approx. 6pm to 4am).

-A jury will choose five Emerging Voices projects.
+A jury will choose ten Illuminate the Night projects.
 The jurors reserve the right to choose fewer or more projects.
 All selected projects will receive a $2000 honorarium.
 A portion of the honorarium will be paid once project is chosen and an agreement is signed.
 The second portion will be paid after the project is presented at Nuit Blanche Winnipeg.

 - If the project includes a time sensitive performance, detail how many performances are planned and the length of each performance.

 - Projects must be free of charge; cover charges and entry fees are not permitted.

 - Project funding is the responsibility of the artist or group.